Purpose

 - producers

-- secondary and undergraduate students
+- secondary and undergraduate students (see note below for graduate students)

-- collaborators (for example, co-director) named in one application cannot be the applicant or collaborator on another application submitted to this program at the same deadline
+- Collaborators (for example, co-director) named in one application cannot be the applicant or collaborator on another application submitted to this program at the same deadline.

-- applicants who have previously received a Media Artists grant in the Mid-Career & Established category cannot apply in the Emerging category
+- Applicants who have previously received a Media Artists grant in the Mid-Career & Established category cannot apply in the Emerging category.

 What this program funds